Categorical Tori: Introduction

-where $T$ is a compact torus, and $\pt\mmod U(1)$ is the one-object groupoid with $aut(\pt)=U(1)$.
+where $T$ is a compact torus, and $\pt\mmod U(1)$ is the one-object groupoid with $\on{Aut}(\pt)=U(1)$.
 We will refer to such a $\mathcal T$ as a {\em categorical torus}.
-Categorical tori are important for a number of reasons: first, they turn up as maximal tori of Lie 2-groups.
+Categorical tori are important for a number of reasons: f\/irst, they turn up as maximal tori of Lie 2-groups.
 So, any character theory of Lie 2-groups should sensibly start here.
-Second, categorical tori incorporate many aspects relevant to the construction of sporadic groups (see Sections \ref{sec:examples} and \ref{sec:Extraspecial}).
-Finally, the theory of Lie 2-groups is closely related to that of loop groups, a point we will explore in Section \ref{sec:loops}.
+Second, categorical tori incorporate many aspects relevant to the construction of sporadic groups (see Sections~\ref{sec:examples} and~\ref{sec:Extraspecial}).
+Finally, the theory of Lie 2-groups is closely related to that of loop groups, a point we will explore in Section~\ref{sec:loops}.
 Our approach is to work from 2-groups to loop groups.
-In particular, our first construction of $\mT$ does not involve loops or any other infinite dimensional objects.
-The {transgression} machine of \cite{Waldorf:Transgression_to_loop_spaces_and_its_inverse_II} then yields a simple description of central extensions of the loop group $\mL T$.
+In particular, our f\/irst construction of $\mT$ does not involve loops or any other inf\/inite-dimensional objects.
+The {transgression} machine of~\cite{Waldorf:Transgression_to_loop_spaces_and_its_inverse_II} then yields a~simple description of central extensions of the loop group~$\mL T$.
 What we hope to get across is that categorical groups can be fairly simple to construct and easy to work with and that some of the complicated features of loop groups are merely the shadow of rather obvious phenomena on the categorical side.
-This is the first in a series of papers describing the representation theory of categorical tori.
+This is the f\/irst in a series of papers describing the representation theory of categorical tori.